07740 877 544 email@example.com

 Used by the best in the world for decades, the paint’s reputation is reflected in its price.

 Wright’s of Lymm are also a well respected and long established British manufacturer of paints and sundries.
-Specialising in gold leaf and very knowledgeable about all aspect of gilding, their selection of products is exemplary.
+Specialising in gold leaf and very knowledgeable about all aspects of gilding, their selection of products is vast.

 Fast drying additives

-Not a paint but deserved of a mention in this guide are dryers.
+Not a paint but deserving a mention in this guide are dryers.

 Used sparingly and with caution, fast dryers enable slow drying or slow curing paints to harden faster.
-Especially useful in colder temperatures, dryers have saved me standing in the cold for too many hours more than planned.
+Especially useful in colder temperatures, dryers have enabled me to get another coat on the sign the following day.

 Please take the time to learn how much to use and which paints are compatible with the various dryers available on the market.
 They may be of vital use in one of your projects but can lead to unsatisfactory results without testing first.